meetjestad/mjs_gateway_configuration/cdist/conf/type/__ssh_authorized_keys/man.rst

 -------------------
 key
    the ssh key which shall be added to this authorized_keys file.
+   Must be a string.

+   Can be specified multiple times.
+Either --key or --keyfile must be specified.

+keyfile
+   A file containing one or more SSH keys (one per line, just like the regular authorized_keys file).

-   Must be a string and can be specified multiple times.
+   Can be specified multiple times.
+Either --key or --keyfile must be specified.

 OPTIONAL PARAMETERS